 we have to identify which country the prophet is addressing / calling before we can know which “heavens” or ruling authority is affected by this verse.
 We go back up through the scriptures and find in verse 1 that the prophet was speaking to Babylon.

 Isa.
 13:1, ” The burden of Babylon that Isaiah son of Amoz hath seen:”

-So, in verse 5 the “ends of heaven” referred to the ends of the kingdom of Babylon, to the borders of Babylon.
+So, in verse 5 the “end of heavens” referred to the end of the kingdom of Babylon, to the borders of Babylon.
 The prophet told them that God was going to send a host against Babylon, from the kingdoms of nations to destroy Babylon.

 Reading further in Isa. chap.
 13, we see the prophet used the word “heavens” again in verse 10:

 “ For the stars of the heavens, and their constellations, Cause not their light to shine, Darkened hath been the sun in its going out, And the moon causeth not its light to come forth.”
 (Young’s)

 This is not a literal reference to the lights that twinkle in the night time sky.
 The “stars of heaven” was another element of prophesy that is often repeated, and it meant the ones who held power of the ruling authority of the kingdom of the prophesy.
 We can see this from the previous verse 9:

 “ Lo, the day of Jehovah doth come, Fierce, with wrath, and heat of anger, To make the land become a desolation, Yea, its sinning ones He destroyeth from it.”